bforrest/hello-moto/MarsRoverImageLoader/README.md

 - Bonus: unit tests, static analysis, performance tests, or any other things you feel are important to meet Acceptance Criteria for Definition of Done
 - Double Bonus: have the application display the image in a web browser
 - Triple Bonus: have the application run in a Docker container

+## Barry's notes:

+- Added the dates.txt file to the csproj file and set it to copy to the output directory.
+- Set an environment variable for the API_KEY value.
+I hear that nasty things happen when keys are stored in source control and most folks have them as variables withing their CI/CD
+- I learned a *cheat* to convert [JSON to C#][https://json2csharp.com/] so I used Postman to get a sample of the JSON response and fed it to the transmorgifier to get a DTO class for my model.